 1 Rub seed coat with sandpaper or a small garlic grater, or nick with nail clippers.
 You want to score the brown seed coat without damaging the inner seed.

-2 Soak seeds in damp paper towel 12-24 hours or a jar of warm water for 8 hours max.
+2 Soak seeds in moist paper towel 12-24 hours or a jar of warm water for 1 hour minimum.

 Soaking the seeds causing the seed to swell and the seed coat to soften.
 Some gardeners say it takes just 30 minutes of soaking while others prefer 24 hours.
 I’ve had some seeds to turn to mush after 24 hours so I prefer somewhere in the middle.

 Here in Ontario, Canada, we have hot, humid summers.
 The best location for sweet peas provides approximately 6 hours of morning sun, and dappled shade for the afternoons when the sun is quite fierce.